The Salem Witch House

 When taking one of the available tours through the Witch House, there are several artifacts from the 17th century that can be observed.
 Within the kitchen area there are many documents from the actual Salem Witch Trials.

-An odd practice from this era was to place a shoe inside a home’s walls to ward off witches and warlocks.
-And wouldn’t you know it, they have an old black shoe from the past owner doing just that.
+An odd practice from this era was to place a shoe inside a home’s walls to ward off witches and warlocks so the Witch House keeps an old black shoe from the past owner to reminisce on this old practice.

 Perhaps the most frightening item on display is that of an actual witchcraft doll.
 Called a “poppet”, witches would allegedly place hexes on these dolls in order to curse their victims.
 The doll in question was actually found in a different, yet nearby, house – said to be the very one in which Bridget Bishop lived; the first woman executed by hanging during the Salem Witch Trials.